-Scouring the market for the perfect pair of hiking shoes for the Camino de Santiago while staying within budget constraints can sometimes feel like a journey in itself.
+Scouring the market for the perfect pair of Camino de Santiago hiking shoes while staying within budget constraints can sometimes feel like a journey in itself.
 Perhaps not quite a thousand miles, but quite the odyssey nonetheless.
 Over time, and after logging thousands of hiking miles, I have developed a sixth sense for recognizing the right shoe – almost being able to determine the hiking shoe’s worthiness for the trails from a mere glance at the shelf.

-My favorite budget hiking shoes are the The North Face Ultra 109 WP, an affordable pair of all-around shoes.
-However, if you want the absolute best, nothing beats the combination of comfort, traction, and durability offered by La Sportiva Spire GTX, though they are pricey.
+My favorite budget hiking shoes are the The North Face Ultra 109, an affordable pair of all-around shoes.
+However, if you want the absolute best, nothing beats the combination of comfort, traction, and durability offered by La Sportiva WildCat, though they are pricey.

 Related: the best hiking shoes for women.